Overwatering

 Pest Infestations: Pests such as mosquitoes and grubs are more likely to infest a waterlogged lawn.

-Thatch Build-Up: The lack of decomposition in waterlogged soil can lead to excessive thatch, a layer of dead grass that suffocates the lawn.
+Overwatered soil becomes waterlogged, reducing the amount of oxygen available to roots.
+Grass needs oxygen to absorb nutrients, sustain beneficial microbial populations, and grow properly.
+Without proper aeration, thatch buildup becomes a problem.
+The lack of decomposition in waterlogged soil can lead to excessive thatch, a layer of dead grass that suffocates the lawn.

-1. Wasted Resources and Environmental Impact
+Wasted Resources

-Water Waste: Overwatering wastes water, which is particularly problematic in areas prone to drought or with water restrictions.
+Overwatering wastes water, which is particularly problematic in areas prone to drought or with water restrictions.

-Runoff and Pollution: Excess water often runs off into storm drains, carrying fertilizers and pesticides that can pollute waterways.
+Excess water often runs off into storm drains, carrying fertilizers and pesticides that can pollute waterways.

-1. Poor Lawn Aesthetics
+Poor Lawn Aesthetics / Discoloration:

-Discoloration: Waterlogged grass can turn yellow or brown due to lack of oxygen and nutrients.
+Waterlogged grass can turn yellow or brown due to lack of oxygen and nutrients.
+Overwatering can leave the lawn feeling mushy and muddy, making it unusable for activities.

 To avoid these issues, lawns should be watered deeply but infrequently, allowing the soil to dry out between watering sessions.
 The 1-2-3-2-1 lawn watering technique is programmed to prevent overwatering of a lawn.
 This technique also promotes healthy root growth and helps maintain a balanced, vibrant lawn.